 3. March 2021 Krist Gruijthuijsen & Anna Gritz

-The first guests in the TALK Series 2022 edition were KW’s director Krist Gruijthuijsen who was joined by KW’s curator Anna Gritz in a talk about the history and mission of the institution, their joint work over the last 5 1/2 years and the vision for the institution going forward in light of vastly changing artistic needs, and institutional challenges in the current climate.
+KW’s director Krist Gruijthuijsen was joined by KW’s curator Anna Gritz for TALK series.
+The talk was about the history and mission of the institution, their joint work and the vision for the institution going forward in light of vastly changing artistic needs, and institutional challenges in the current climate.

 Curator and art critic Krist Gruijthuijsen has been the director of KW Institute for Contemporary Art since July 1, 2016.
 He has curated exhibitions by Hanne Lippard, Ian Wilson, Adam Pendleton, Ronald Jones, Hiwa K, Willem de Rooij, Beatriz González, David Wojnarowicz, Hreinn Friðfinnsson, Hassan Sharif, and Leonilson among others, and has edited numerous publications.